weathon/VSF/comfyui/custom_nodes/value_sign_flip/README.md

 ## Purpose

 This node implements **Value Sign Flip (VSF)** for **negative guidance without CFG** in ComfyUI.
 It is designed for object removal in video generation (e.g., removing bike wheels), **not for quality improvement**.
-Avoid using prompts like "low quality" as negative—they may degrade results.
+Using prompts like "low quality" as negative could increase quality, but could also decrease it.

 Example (generated using 1.3B, thus lower quality):